oneoffcoder/books/sphinx/python-dothis/source/file-filtering.rst

 .. highlight:: python
    :linenothreshold: 1

-We are able to filter strings more concisely with fnmatch.
-Notice the second example uses a method, two for loops and an if statement?
+``fnmatch`` can express simple filename filtering more concisely.
+Notice how the second example uses a helper function, nested loops, and an ``if`` statement.

 Don't do this
 ^^^^^^^^^^^^^